-For all students who wish to receive counseling on any of a number of personal or emotional issues, psychiatrists from Harvard University Health Services in the Medical Area are available for consultation and serve as a valuable resource.
-More information about the services available as part of the student health plan can be found at: https://huhs.harvard.edu/services/counseling-and-mental-health
+For all students who wish to receive counseling on any of a number of personal or emotional issues, clinicians from Harvard University Health Services are available for consultation and serve as a valuable resource.
+More information about how to get connected to care can be found at: https://camhs.huhs.harvard.edu/

-Resident fellows and assistants live in Vanderbilt Hall and are available for counseling, advising and help with student activities.
+Resident Assistants live in Vanderbilt Hall and are available for counseling, advising and help with student activities.
 They are available by appointment and also for emergencies 24 hours a day.
-More information is available in the Residential Life section of this handbook.